openprio/api/README.md

 # OpenPrio authentication

 OpenPrio uses MQTT to communicate between the vehicle and a central server that distributes the messages to third parties.
-It's important that the central server only distributes messages from real vehicles, because one of the usecases of OpenPrio is granting priority to Public Transport.
-Therefor some authentication and authorization is needed.
+It's important that the central server only distributes messages from real authenticated vehicles, since one of the usecases of OpenPrio is granting priority to Public Transport.
+This means authentication and authorization is required.
 This document describes how the authentication and authorization process works.

 ## General introduction

-OpenPrio works with the assumption that a vehicle can be uniquely identified by combining two keys, the data_owner_code (describes an operator uniquely) and the vehicle_number (a unique number for a vehicle within an operator).
-Every vehicle can get exactly one credential to create one connection with the MQTT broker, if you try to open a second connection with the same credentials it will terminate the first connection.
-The authorization and authentication system is designed with the usage of a OBC (on-board computer) in mind.
-It works with distributing pre-registrations for vehicles to operators, the operator should make sure that the pre-registration is distributed to the right vehicle.
-The OBC of the vehicle is responsibble for exchanging the pre-registration for a registration and making sure that this registration is stored locally.
-The OBC of the vehicle is the only place where this credentials should be stored.
+In OpenPrio a vehicle is uniquely identified by the data_owner_code (describes an operator uniquely) and the vehicle_number (a unique number for a vehicle within an operator).
+Every vehicle gets exactly one credential to create one connection with the MQTT broker, if a second connection is opened with the same credentials the first connection will be terminated.
+The authorization and authentication system is designed with the usage of a OBU (on-board unit ) in mind.
+The process starts with the distribution of pre-registrations for vehicles to operators, the operator should make sure that each vehicle gets the right pre-registration.
+The OBU of the vehicle is responsible for exchanging the pre-registration for a permanent registration and store this registration locally.
+The OBU of the vehicle is the only place where this credentials should be stored.

 ### Flow
 ![image description](docs/images/authentication_flow.png)

 1. Pre-registering vehicles
-The operator communicates to the administrator of OpenPrio that the operator want to register vehicles in a certain range, for example: 3000-3049,3052,3060-3080,4001-4072,5001-5070.
-The operator receives a JSON and .csv that contains the pre-registrations consisting of data_owner_code, vehicle_number and token, see example below.
+The operator communicates to the OpenPrio administrator the wish to register vehicles in a certain range, for example: 3000-3049,3052,3060-3080,4001-4072,5001-5070.
+The operator receives a JSON and/or .csv containing  the pre-registrations consisting of data_owner_code, vehicle_number and token, see example below.

 ```json
 [